20+ Free Lifting Equipment Audit Checklist Templates (PDF, DOC)

 Inspection And Testing Of Lifting Equipment

-Inspecting and testing lifting equipment is a vitally important process to ensure these machines remain in safe working order.
-Given how heavy and large many pieces of lifting equipment are, and the fact that operators will often be raising materials that can be hazardous, it is essential that inspections are conducted regularly and thoroughly.
-Testing must also be done in some cases to make sure components such as brakes and electrical systems work properly.
-Ultimately, it is essential for the safety of those operating such machinery, as well as any nearby workers or passers-by, to make sure all steps of inspection and testing have been fully completed diligently.
+Testing must also ensure components such as brakes and electrical systems work properly.
+Ultimately, it is essential for the safety of those operating such machinery, as well as any nearby workers or passers-by, to ensure all inspection and testing steps have been fully completed diligently.

 Benefits of Lifting Equipment Audit Checklist